 Do you like working with your hands, spending time outdoors, and building things that have a meaningful impact on society?
 If yes, carpentry is the right career choice for you!

 Carpenters are constantly in high demand in Australia.
-You may work in various fascinating industries, provided you have the right skills and experience.
-Let us look at how to become a carpenter in Australia and see your prospects.
+You may work in various fascinating industries with the right skills and experience.

 1. What Does A Carpenter Do in Australia?

 A carpenter makes wooden items such as foundations, artwork, furniture, window frames, and doors commonly used to construct structures.
 As individuals complete the work, carpenters must meet strict deadlines.
 The finished result must be safe and pleasing to the eye, thus, requiring meticulous attention to detail.

 The ability to utilise power and tools and solid manual dexterity are required to carry out essential tasks in this profession.
 You might also be required to read blueprints.
 Furthermore, measurements need the use of basic mathematical skills.

 A carpenter may work in a shop setting that is noisy, hot, and uncomfortable, so it is vital to be tolerant of these types of situations.
 Additionally, you need physical strength to stand and walk for long periods, carry heavy things, and bend and stoop.

 As a carpenter, you may also need a valid driver's licence to travel daily from one location to the other.
 You can apply for both full-time and part-time positions, which may require you to complete high school graduation or an apprenticeship successfully.

 Some occupations may also need an associate's degree in carpentry.
 Not only that, but some places may even ask you to demonstrate your proficiency or provide a portfolio before getting employed.

 2. Major Duties and Tasks of a Carpenter